KaungZinLin/ShortSum/README.md

 More AI Settings such as; AI Language Model Settings, Summary Tone Settings and more!

 ## Other Information
- Built with SwiftUI for iOS.
+ Built with SwiftUI for iOS, iPadOS and macOS.
-🖥️ Built with Python for Windows.
+\n🖥️ Built with Python for Windows.